Skylake-dev/Notes/Computer Security/Computer Security.md

 ### Digital signature
 Aims at solving the problem of authenticating a certain message, that is guaranteeing that it comes from a certain person.
-This is achieved using the same asymmetric encryption algorithms but with public and private key's roles are swapped:
+This is achieved using the same asymmetric encryption algorithms but with public and private key's roles swapped:
 - the (hash of the) message is encrypted with the private key, only the one who possess that is able to produce it.
 This is what we call *signature*
 - the signature can be verified by anyone that possess the public key:
   - decrypt the (hash of the) message with the public key